 At first, Alissa’s mom assumed this was a cute fantasy.
 It was not long before she saw that her daughter’s visits with Kiwa offered something more.
 ‘Kiwa tells me how to fix things.
 He told he how to fix Jane’s head,’ Alissa announced one day.
 Jane was a friend of her mother’s who suffered from migraine headaches.
 Her mom said, ‘I had never told Alissa about Jane’s headaches, and we had never talked about them at our house.
 I had no idea that Alissa had any idea of Jane’s problem until one day when Jane was over.
 Alissa was telling me that Kiwa had something to tell Jane.
 She wouldn’t tell me what Kiwa was telling her because, she said, ‘It isn’t for you, it’s for Jane.’
 Finally Alissa walked up to Jane, touched her and whispered very gently in her ear, ‘Relax.’

 ‘This sounds pretty simple, but Jane experienced it as a profound event.
 She has great trouble relaxing, is really high strung, and doesn’t take the time to calm herself, to relax.
 It seemed that it was not just the words that moved her because somehow Jane felt a healing in that moment.’
-This little two-year-old knew nothing about Jane’s migraines, yet she was able to offer a direct and healing prescription
+This little two-year-old knew nothing about Jane’s migraines, yet she was able to offer a direct and healing prescription.

-intelligence is usually associated with an ability to identify or articulate complex patterns of thought, wisdom often emerges as an elegantly simple proposition.
+While intelligence is usually associated with an ability to identify or articulate complex patterns of thought, wisdom often emerges as an elegantly simple proposition.
 This is not simplicity born of ignorance, but a simplicity that is tuned into what is essential in life.
 It cuts through the cloud of complexity.
 Children often go right to the heart of an issue.
 They often recognize pain, injustice, & phoniness very quickly.
 Wisdom cuts to what is of importance, not through calculation or shrewdness, the deepest insights, the authentic revelation, the healing vision come more directly, as an intuition.”

 Tobin Hart.
 “The Secret Spiritual World of Children: The Breakthrough Discovery that Profoundly Alters our Conventional View of Children’s Mystical Experiences.”
 New World Library, 2003.
 Uniquely Important Book - HIGHLY RECOMMENDED!